-LEVERAGING AND CONNECTING COMMONWEALTH MEDICINE AND MASSBIOLOGICS we will support and incentivize our people, prioritize our resources, align our management decisions and leverage our physical plant to fully achieve the goals of IMPACT 2025 and propel our institution to new heights.
+Over the next five years, we will support and incentivize our people, prioritize our resources, align our management decisions and leverage our physical plant to fully achieve the goals of IMPACT 2025 and propel our institution to new heights of success and impact.
 Our plans for managing talent, finances, facilities and technology-all of which are strategic enablers-will be supportive of the broader institutional direction outlined in this plan.